 Tableau 2020.2 was a substantial release with new features like Relationships, Metrics, and Set Controls.
 Personally, until I am presented the opportunity to apply my skills and use these features, it never fully sets in.
 The below video and corresponding dashboard are just that, a workshop to help learn the new features while also building something useful in the process!

 Need help upgrading your Tableau Server to the latest version, or migrating to Tableau Cloud?
 Our certified Tableau Server experts can help!

 Analyzing Google Finance with Google Sheets

-In the following workshop, you'll be presented with a tutorial geared toward building a 'Market Watch' dashboard with Tableau 2020.2.
+In the following tutorial, you'll be presented with a tutorial geared toward building a 'Market Watch' dashboard with Tableau 2020.2.

 - How to build an automated data pipeline